-It was a busy Sunday morning at Mel’s Diner, a local favorite in a small town in Victorville, California, a desert town on the way to Las Vegas.
+It was a busy Sunday morning at Mel’s Diner, a local favorite in Victorville, California, a small desert town on the way to Las Vegas.

-The rush started, and the chaos began.
+The rush began, and the chaos ensued.
 The bell clanged on the door as the stream of people arrived.
-A crowd of customers lined up waiting to sit, and kids ran amok while the parents watched on indulgently.
-The aroma of brewed coffee, the sweet, crisp smell of bacon, eggs, blueberry pancakes, cinnamon French toast with warm maple syrup and sausage wafted through the air.
+A line of customers waited to be seated, and children ran amok while their parents indulgently watched.
+The aromas of brewed coffee, bacon, eggs, blueberry pancakes, cinnamon French toast with warm maple syrup, and sausage wafted through the air.

-“Hold your horses, I’m coming,” Lucy yelled back.
+“Hold your horses.
+I’ll be there!”
+Lucy yelled back.

-She stacked the plates on her arms to deliver the food, called out each order, and nodded at the person who had ordered it.
-After she had placed them on the table, she asked if there was anything else they need before heading back toward the kitchen to pick up another order to serve.
-Then she helped bus the tables, filling the salt and pepper shakers and napkin holders for the next customers.
-She hadn’t finished cleaning when a group of construction workers from across the street came in.
+She stacked the plates on her arms to deliver the food, called out each order, and nodded to the person who had ordered it.
+After she had placed the plates on the table, she asked if there was anything else they needed before returning to the kitchen to pick up another order to serve.
+Afterwards, she assisted clearing the tables and replenishing the salt and pepper shakers and napkin holders in anticipation of the next set of patrons.
+She hadn’t finished cleaning up when a group of construction workers arrived.
 Lucy sighed.
-She knew it would be a long day.
+She knew it was going to be a long day.

-Being a waitress was hard and had a lot of challenges.
-Lucy worked long hours for little pay, not to mention it required physical fitness and balance to carry trays to and from tables.
-She had to deal with rude people and poor tippers.
-Children dumped food on her, and she got yelled at a lot from out-of-town customers.
-But the “customer is always right,” and Lucy had to put on her winning smile, even when they didn’t smile back.
-There were times she wanted to give up, but she had responsibilities.
+Waitressing was difficult and challenging.
+Lucy worked long hours for little pay, not to mention the physical fitness and balance required to carry trays to and from tables.
+She had to deal with rude customers and low-tippers.
+The kids threw food at her, and many customers yelled at her, particularly outsiders.
+But the customer was always right, and Lucy had to put on her winning smile even when they weren’t.
+She had moments when she wanted to give up, but she had responsibilities.
 She had a family who relied on her income.

-Everyone knew Lucy’s family was taking advantage of her generous nature, well maybe not everyone, but it was common knowledge in their small town how her family had treated her.
-They were aware money was tight, but they continued to buy things on credit, and expected Lucy to shoulder the never-ending debt without complaint.
-Marge, Lucy’s best friend and supervisor at Mel’s Diner, tried to get her to speak up and tell her family enough was enough.
+Marge, Lucy’s best friend and supervisor at Mel’s Diner, tried to convince her to speak up and tell her family that enough was enough.
 Lucy knew Marge was right.
-She didn’t feel like part of her family.
-That was why it was so hard because they were the only relatives she had left; her only living flesh and blood.
-Lucy didn’t know what she did to cause them to mistreat her.
-She tried hard to please them and even allowed her family to walk all over her for years.
+She didn’t seem to be a member of her family.
+That was why it was so difficult, because they were the only relatives she had left, her only living flesh and blood.
+Lucy did not know what she had done to deserve their treatment.
+She worked hard to please them, and even let her family walk all over her for years.

-Lucy suspected her inability to stand up for herself happened right after her father’s death two years ago.
-She felt it destined her to live a miserable life forever.
-If it weren’t for her employer, regular and loyal customers, and the rest of the diner’s staff, who had treated her as one of their own, she would have quit a long time ago.
+Lucy suspected her inability to defend herself occurred shortly after her father’s death two years ago.
+She felt obligated to live a miserable life for the rest of her life.
+She would have quit long ago if it hadn’t been for her employer, regular and loyal customers, and the rest of the diner’s staff, who treated her as one of their own.

-As soon as she finished her day shift, Lucy had to rush home to get ready for her second job as a cocktail waitress at Harley’s, a popular local nightclub.
-Lucy lied about her age, so she could get a job there.
-She was not old enough to drink, let alone serve alcohol, but she needed a second job to supplement her income.
+Lucy had to rush home after her day shift to prepare for her second job as a cocktail waitress at Harley’s, a popular local nightclub.
+Lucy lied about her age to get a job there.
+She wasn’t old enough to drink, let alone serve alcohol, but she needed another job to supplement her income.

-Lucy took a quick shower and got dressed.
-The heavy makeup she put on made it impossible to guess her age.
-She checked herself in the mirror one more time, making sure she looked her best.
-There was a special event at work, and the owner asked the staff to dress appropriately.
-This was not new to her.
-Now and then, the bar owner held a special event at the club.
-This time, it was the boss’ daughter’s birthday party.
-She had to look beautiful and be extra friendly to the customers.
+Lucy took a quick shower and changed her clothes.
+The make-up she wore made it impossible to tell how old she was.
+She double-checked herself in the mirror to ensure she looked her best.
+There was a special event at work, and the owner asked the employees to dress appropriately.
+It was nothing new to her.
+The owner of the bar regularly held a special event at the club.
+This time, it was the boss’s daughter’s birthday.
+Lucy had to look stunning and be extra friendly to the customers.
 She was counting on the money she would make that night.

-Lucy had no idea she was born into a prominent family with a silver spoon in her mouth.
-But how did she end up there in the first place?
+Lucy had no idea she came from a prominent family with a silver spoon in her mouth.
+But how did she get there in the first place?